jmcook1186/gp-passport-docs/src/devs/passport-gating-guide.md

 - Learn how to fetch a score using the Gitcoin Passport API
 - Examine best practises for retrieving Passport scores
 - Implement gating so that some content is only available to users with scores above a threshold
-- Learn how to redirect users to instructions for improving their Passport scores
+- Redirect users to instructions for improving their Passport scores

-You'll be using [Next.js](https://nextjs.org/) with [Chakra-UI](https://chakra-ui.com/) for styling and the [Gitcoin Passport Scorer API](https://api.scorer.gitcoin.co/docs#/) to do this.
-The API enables everything you need to easily build Sybil resistance into your web or mobile application.
+You'll be using [Next.js](https://nextjs.org/) with [Chakra-UI](https://chakra-ui.com/) for styling and the [Gitcoin Passport Scorer API](https://api.scorer.gitcoin.co/docs#/).
 To follow this tutorial, you'll need Nextjs, Node and Chakra-UI installed on your machine.

 ## Creating a Scorer